-In the second complaint, Hutcheson is charged with second-degree assault, first-degree robbery, and false declaration.
+In the second complaint, Hutcheson was initially charged with second-degree assault, first-degree robbery, and false declaration.
 Those charges stem from an incident that happened in March 2017.
 The assault and false declaration charges were dropped on June 27.

 Hutcheson is accused of handcuffing a 77-year-old woman with enough force that she had a heart attack.
 Hawley said that the victim was in the hospital for three days.

 Investigators said Hutcheson arrested the woman because she was in a civil dispute with one of his family members.